Corrections Act 2004

 You could also call this:

-"No guns allowed in prison, except with special permission"
+"No guns allowed in prison unless you have special permission"

-If you are allowed to have or use a firearm, you must have a current firearms licence and follow the rules of the Arms Act 1983.
-You cannot use a firearm when prisoners are around, and you must not store a firearm in the prison.
+If you are allowed to have a firearm, you must have a licence to use it, which you can get under section 24 of the Arms Act 1983.
+You cannot use a firearm when prisoners are around.
+You also cannot store a firearm in a prison.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.